Metronode’s Perth DC to land subsea cable linking Asia

 Metronode today announced its Shenton Park facility in Perth has been selected as the landing station for a major subsea cable, linking Singapore to Perth via Indonesia.

-The data centre provider has also revealed it is in the final stages of negotiation to further expand the Shenton Park facilities with the addition of adjacent land at the site.
+The data center provider has also revealed it is in the final stages of negotiation to further expand the Shenton Park facilities with the addition of adjacent land at the site.

 David Yuile Metronode CEO says the new subsea cable, to be completed in early 2019, was great news for the local WA economy and Australia, providing world-class access to South-East Asia.